Jamie Maclaren: International career

+Youth

+Scotland

-His international career started when he was called up for Scotland under-19, who he was eligible to play for through his father Donald.
+Maclaren international career started when he was called up for Scotland under-19, who he was eligible to play for through his father Donald.
 Maclaren made two appearances for the team, playing against Denmark and Norway.
 Maclaren was then involved with the Australian under-20 squad, and scored a goal against the hosts Turkey in the 2013 FIFA U-20 World Cup.

+Australia

 Maclaren joined the Australian under-23 team ("Olyroos") for 2016 AFC U-23 Championship qualification Group F games held in Taiwan in March 2015, which doubled as Olympic qualification.
 He played in two of the Olyroos' three games, scoring a hat-trick against Hong Kong and another two goals against Myanmar, achieving the second highest tally for the qualification stage out of the entire AFC.
 Maclaren was named in the Australian squad for the 2016 AFC U-23 Championship, where he played every minute of Australia's campaign in three games against the UAE, Vietnam and Jordan, scoring against Vietnam.

+Senior

-In February 2016, Maclaren announced that he pledged to play for Australia rather than Scotland, but later expressed his pride at having been selected for the young Scots.
+In February 2016, Maclaren announced that and pledged to play for Australia rather than Scotland, but later expressed his pride at having been selected for the young Scots.
 In May 2016, Maclaren was called up to the Socceroos for the first time for a friendly match away to England, in which he started.
 After a solid start to the 2016–17 A-League season, Maclaren was called up again to the Socceroos squad in November 2016 for Australia's 2018 World Cup Qualifying Third Round match against Thailand in Bangkok.
 He started the match, playing 57 minutes in the eventual 2–2 draw before being substituted for Nathan Burns.
 He was again called up for the final two Round 3 matches in August and September 2017, coming on in the 71st minute of the crucial final match at home to Thailand, which the Socceroos won 2–1.

 Maclaren dropped out of the Australia squad later in 2017, due to his lack of playing time at Darmstadt.
-A major factor in him seeking a loan move in January 2018 was to try and earn selection for the 2018 World Cup squad.
+A major factor in him seeking a loan move in January 2018 was to try and earn selection for the 2018 FIFA World Cup squad.
 He was named in a 32-man provisional squad for the World Cup, but was cut from the 26-man squad to go to a pre-tournament camp in Turkey.
 Following an injury to Tomi Juric, Maclaren was added to the training squad.
 He played in a preparatory friendly match against Czech Republic, and was selected in the final 23-man squad.